youquanliu/Slot-Machine/README.md

 * Login Feature
 * Sore user's infomation in database
 * Leaderbord to show history
-* Add story backgroung about the game and images and audio accordingly(optional)
+* Add story backgroung about the game, and images & audios accordingly(optional)